MatthewMawby/SearchIndex/README.md

 make our codebase highly maintainable.

 ## Coding Standards
+The coding standards for Python, Java, and accompanying documentation are enumerated below.
+Coding standards will be enforced via code reviews which will be conducted with each pull request.

 **Python**
 We will be following the PEP 8 style guide for Python.
 The Python version we will use is Python 2.7.